-The current status of this broch is that it is too much robbed and overgrown to state that it is a broch with any certainty.
-However, in 1873 and again in 1883, two separate authorities (J Anderson and H Morrison) both declared that Learable was indeed a broch.
+The current status of this broch is that it is too much robbed and overgrown to state exactly which type of building it is.
+However two separate authorites, J Anderson in 1873 and H Morrison in 1883 both state that it is a broch.
 As brochs were in much better condition back then, I see no reason to doubt their records.
-From Learable you can see the Kilearnan broch, so line of sight can be confirmed from the Kilphedir broch to the Suisgill broch.
-However, it is such a distance, that I'm of the opinion there is a missing broch site around the Kildonan Burn area linking Learable with Kilearnan.
+By sheer size alone I doubt it could be anything else, and taking into consideration the importance of line of sight communications up and down the Strath of Kildonan I would say the case for there being a broch at Learable is proven.
+From Learable you can see the Kilearnan broch, so line of sight can be confirmed from the Kilphedir broch to the Suisgill.
+However, it is such a distance that I'm of the opinion there is a missing broch or cairn site around the Kildonan Burn area linking Learable with Kilearnan.

 From the single track road through the Strath of Kildonan, use the foot bridge over the River Helmsdale, skirt any electric fences, and make your way up the hillside.
 The ground can be boggy, and there is a railway to negotiate so good footwear and clothing would be recommended.
-The broch isn't marked on any maps.
+The broch isn't accurately marked on any maps, but the site is so big you can't really miss it.

 Reproduced by permission of Ordnance Survey on behalf of HMSO. © Crown Copyright.
 All rights reserved.